Archy (software): Zoomworld

 Archy's zooming user interface (ZUI) element is called Zoomworld.
 It is a spatial, non-windowing interface: an infinite plane expanding in all directions and zoomable to infinite detail.
 Extra information on an item is provided by "flying" closer to inspect it, and the destinations of hyperlinks are inserted in-place instead of being represented by textual reference.
 Browsing in this Zoomworld can be done with a mouse; leap functions are used as a search facility.

 Archy's project developed some guidelines for Zoomworld and a working proof of concept, but the built prototype did not include code for zooming.

 Project members claim that a similar, but limited, zooming interface was tested in real world applications with remarkable success.
 With a single minute of training, novices were competent and comfortable with the system.
 Computer experts reportedly took longer, since they had more preconceived expectations to unlearn.
 The zooming hospital information system is described in The Humane Interface, including some screen shots.

 License

 Archy was initially licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 2.0 License.
-This simply stated that "you must give the original author credit, you may not use this work for commercial purposes, and if you alter, transform, or build upon this work, you may distribute the resulting work only under a license identical to this one."
+This stated that derivative works "must give the original author credit, you may not use this work for commercial purposes, and if you alter, transform, or build upon this work, you may distribute the resulting work only under a license identical to this one."